Luke Barnatt: The Ultimate Fighter

 Barnatt had a record of 5-0 before being selected as a member of The Ultimate Fighter: Team Jones vs. Team Sonnen In January 2013.
 Barnatt defeated Nicholas Kohring by decision to qualify the TUF house.
 During the choosing of teams, he was the first pick of Chael Sonnen of Team Sonnen and the first pick overall.

 Barnatt defeated Gilbert Smith, Jr. in the preliminary round via second-round knockout, but was eliminated in the quarter-finals by Dylan Andrews.

 Ultimate Fighting Championship

-Barnatt made his UFC debut against fellow Ultimate Fighter castmate Collin Hart on 13 April 2013 at The Ultimate Fighter 17 Finale.
-He won the fight via unanimous decision.
+Barnatt made his UFC debut against fellow Ultimate Fighter castmate Collin Hart on 13 April 2013 at The Ultimate Fighter 17 Finale and won the fight via unanimous decision.